wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    * vault_0.7.3_darwin_amd64.zip for Mac 64 expands to a vault app of 59.6 MB.
    <br /><br />

-0. Verify the SHA256 hash.
+0. Verify the SHA256 hash to ensure that not a single bit was lost during download.

-0. On a Mac, drag and drop the vault app file to your root Applications folder.
+0. On a Mac, drag and drop the Vault.app file to your root Applications folder.

 0. <a target="_blank" href="https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux">Set the PATH</a> to Vault.